mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 its connection to a Xenstore and open a new one, so if Xenstore crashes then running VMs are simply left orphaned.
 VMs in this state are impossible to manage properly: there is no way to shut them down cleanly, to suspend/resume or migrate, or to configure any disk or network interfaces.
-Typically when Xenstore crashes the host is rebooted shortly after.
+If Xenstore crashes, the host must be rebooted shortly after.

 Irmin can help make Xenstore recoverable after a crash.
 Irmin is a library which applications can use to persist and synchronise